dschil138/Fulcrum/README.md

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-detail-1-web.jpg "")

+> **Note**
-You should experiment with different functions to find what works for you, but here are some useful tips:
+> You should experiment with different functions to find what works for you, but here are some useful tips:
-1. Pressing "down" (towards the desk) on the joystick should be a layer switch while held.
+> 1. Pressing "down" (towards the desk) on the joystick should be a layer switch while held.
 This is because it is the easiest motion to hold while also pressing other keys on the keyboard.
-2. The most awkward movement is pushing them "forward" (away from you), so choose what you put there carefully
+> 2. The most awkward movement is pushing them "forward" (away from you), so choose what you put there carefully
-3. Besides "forward", they all handle Mod-Tap functionality very well, so consider assigning a "hold" key and a "tap" key for each direction
+> 3. Besides "forward", they all handle Mod-Tap functionality very well, so consider assigning a "hold" key and a "tap" key for each direction
-4. The first few times you use them, you may find it hard to not move the whole board around a bit when pressing certain directions.
+> 4. The first few times you use them, you may find it hard to not move the whole board around a bit when pressing certain directions.
 This will go away after a day or two of getting used to the movements.

 The switches are mounted using two pieces which clamp around the base of the switch.
 The whole assembly is then superglued to the top of the case.